Payroll corrections in the CURRENT tax year

 Please follow this guidance if you need to correct an error for tax year 2019-20.
 If your correction relates to an earlier tax year, or if you have already submitted the last FPS of the current tax year, then please see the ‘Corrections in Earlier Tax Years’ section at the bottom of this page instead.

-When you discover that there was an error in your payroll information (e.g. the pay for an employee was incorrectly recorded) after filing the Full Payment Submission (FPS) return then HMRC require that you submit the correct Year to Date figures in the next available scheduled FPS.
+When you discover that there was an error in your payroll information (e.g. the pay for an employee was incorrectly recorded) after filing the Full Payment Submission (FPS) return then HMRC require that you submit the correct Year to Date figures in the next available scheduled FPS (see HMRC Fix problems with running payroll guide for details).
 Payroll Manager will automatically include updated year to date figures in the next available FPS.
 All that you need to do is to edit the relevant figures by following the steps below:

 1) Payroll Manager automatically ‘locks’ a pay period once the RTI return has been sent.
 In order to make an adjustment you need to ‘unlock’ that particular pay period first.
 Go to the ‘Pay Details’ screen, select the relevant employee and click on the pay period that you wish to amend.
 Then press ‘CTRL-U’ on the keyboard (or click the button on the Pay Details toolbar) and confirm that you wish to unlock this period.